Helping Oregon Grow

 OSU Herbarium

 The OSU Herbarium directed by Aaron Liston, housed in Cordley Hall, is the largest and most active in Oregon, with worldwide collections of vascular plants, bryophytes, algae and fungi, providing public service through its identification and inquiry program.
-Jessie Uehling is Curator of the Mycological Collection.
+James Mickley is Curator of the Botanical Collection and Jessie Uehling is Curator of the Mycological Collection.

 OregonFlora